jazzband/django-admin2/docs/internationalization.rst

 A new file will be created under ``locale/$LOCALE_CODE/LC_MESSAGES/django.po``

-Update the headers of the newly created file to match existing files and start the translation !
+Update the headers of the newly created file to match existing files and start the translation!

+If you need help to adjust the *Plural-Forms* configuration in the .po file, refer to the `gettext docs`_.

 Updating existing locales